Hombre Muerto North Lithium Project

-The Company has evaluated the HMN Project having completed the initial exploration, a resource calculation, and releasing PEA numbers.
-The HMN Project is strategically located in the Hombre Muerto Salar, an area of active lithium production by FMC Lithium Co. at the Fenix lithium mine, some 12 kilometers south of the project area.
+The Company has evaluated the Hombre Meurto North Lithium Project (HMN Li Project) having completed the initial exploration, a resource calculation, and releasing PEA numbers.
+The HMN Li Project is strategically located in the Hombre Muerto Salar, an area of active lithium production by FMC Lithium Co. at the Fenix lithium mine, some 12 kilometers south of the project area.
 The project is surrounded by ground now owned by POSCO, a Korean based lithium producer, as a result of its US$280 million purchase of the area from Galaxy Resources Ltd., an Australian-based producer.
 Galaxy Resources Ltd., is also moving their portion of the Hombre Muerto Salar, the Sal de Vida Project, to lithium production.

 Highlights of the Hombre Muerto North Lithium Project include:

-- Test work underway for direct Lithium extraction, an alternative to the conventional evaporation process currently used by the industry.
-The process under development would potentially shorten lithium recovery time and provide higher recovery of lithium.
+- Test work is underway for Direct Lithium Extraction (DLE) - an alternative to the conventional evaporation process currently used by the industry - and the process under development is demonstrating a doubling of Lithium Recovery from Brine (80% lithium recovery) which potentially will shorten lithium recovery time and provide higher recovery of lithium.